manuGil/online-core/docs/source/styling.rst

 ===================

 This document describe formatting and styling conversion used in the exercise of the online Core course.
-These convention are based on Sphinx and use ReStructed Text.
+These conventions are based on Sphinx using ReStructed Text (RST).

+Sphinx provides a bigger variety of option to format content.
+However, for the sake of consistency and simplicity we only a subset.

 Structure
 ---------

+Titles must be written by capitilizing each of the main words.
+Exceptions: ``the, in, at, etc.``

 =============================================   ============================================    =========================================
 Content                                         Style                                           Example